Readek/RoA-Stream-Tool/README.md

 ## Features
 - [Easy and fast setup](https://gfycat.com/entireinconsequentialafricangroundhornbill) using a browser source.
 Drag and drop!
 - [Handy interface](https://gfycat.com/thirstyripeeyra) to quickly change everything you need, like player names, characters, scores, round, casters...
+- Customizable [Player Presets](https://gfycat.com/melodicwearybuzzard) to setup your match in no time!
 - Every single skin the game has to offer is [supported](https://gfycat.com/sandyinsignificantdodobird) (more than 300 different skins!), including high quality renders.
 - Some **Workshop** characters are also [supported](https://gfycat.com/leadingancienthumpbackwhale)!
 - [Dynamic, optional intro](https://gfycat.com/revolvingsmarteuropeanpolecat) to be played when changing to the game scene.